aschaeffer/rust-ecs-poc/README.md

 - [ ] As a flow designer I can define components which can be used as building block for entities using JavaScript
 - [ ] As a flow designer I can create entities with properties using JavaScript
 - [ ] As a flow designer I can connect and disconnect two properties which data flows from one to the other using JavaScript
+- [ ] As a flow designer I can create flows using JavaScript

+#### GraphQL

+- [ ] As a flow designer I can define components which can be used as building block for entities using a GraphQL interface
-- [ ] As a flow designer I can create an entity of type boolean constant
+- [ ] As a flow designer I can create entities with properties using a GraphQL interface
-- [ ] As a flow designer I can create an entity of type AND-operation which outputs the AND-operation of two inputs
+- [ ] As a flow designer I can connect and disconnect two properties which data flows from one to the other using a GraphQL interface
+- [ ] As a flow designer I can create flows using a GraphQL interface

 ## Library Integrations